 May is one of the best times of the year to see the gardens anyway, so this weekend is usually a perfect time to visit VanDusen, even if you aren’t a total car fanatic.

-At the event there are close to 500 vehicles including MGs, Jaguars, Minis and pretty much every imaginable type of British-made car.
+In years when it does take place, at the event there are close to 500 vehicles including MGs, Jaguars, Minis and pretty much every imaginable type of British-made car.
 Every year there are some ultra-special editions too.
 A couple of years ago Canadian artist Robert Bateman’s 1950’s “Grizzly Torque” Land Rover was on display, as was an Austin-Healey Frogeye and a Jaguar XK120.

 If you like British cars and it’s a sunny day, in years when the event does take place, there is no better place you’ll want to be!